SunLee128/Tic-Tac-Toe-Game/readme.md

 !(preview)[ScreenShot.png]

 ### Features
-* Marks on the board disappears soon after click.
+* Mark on the board disappears soon after click.
-* Prevents user to click the same box more than once.
+* Prevents user to click the same box more than once
-* Stops game when there is a winner.
+* Stops game when there is a winner
-* Message board displays game's status.
+* Message board displays current status
 * Fadeout and shake animation
 * Replay button which resets the board
 * Show button reveals the board temporarily